sharpfives/phaser3-starter/README.md

 ```bash
 npm run dev
 ```
 This will open a browser window and launch the game.
-To debug and set break points in the Typescript source, open up the developer tab in Chrome.
+You can now edit any of your files in <code>src/</code> or <code>resources/</code> and the game will automatically get rebuilt and the browser page will refresh.
+Pretty cool!
+You can debug and set break points in the Typescript source using the Developer Tab window in Chrome.

-# Production
+## Production
 When you're ready to publish your game, run:
 ```bash
 npm run prod